Belle de Rivera: Early life and education

-Belle Camblos was born at Philadelphia, Pennsylvania, on March 15, 1848, of French and Scottish ancestry.
-Her parents were Henry S. and Isabel (Patton) Camblos.
-Her father served for three years in the Civil War; and upon his return from the army, the family moved from Philadelphia to New York City, where Rivera lived until 1912.
+Belle Camblos was born in Philadelphia, Pennsylvania on March 15, 1848.
+She had French and Scottish ancestry.
+Her parents were Henry S. and Isabel (' Patton) Camblos.
+Her father served for three years in the American Civil War.
+Upon his return from the army, the family moved from Philadelphia to New York City, where de Rivera lived until 1912.

-She was educated at the Emma Willard School, in Troy, New York, graduating in 1865.
+She was educated at the Emma Willard Seminary in Troy, New York, graduating in 1865.

-Career
+Career and activism

-In 1896, Rivera was an inspector of mercantile establishments.
+In 1896, de Rivera was an inspector of mercantile establishments for the New York City Department of Health.

-Rivera was instrumental in organizing the New York City Federation of Women's Clubs and subsequently became honorary President for life of the Federation.
-The General and State Federations had already been organized, but there was no Federation of the Women's Clubs in New York City until Rivera undertook the task of consolidating them.
-She was the first President of the new local Federation and served for two terms of two years each.
-It was in recognition of her services that the Federation created the title of Founder for her and made her honorary President for life.
+De Rivera was instrumental in organizing the New York City Federation of Women's Clubs, the first local federation in the city.
+She was the first president of the new local Federation and served for two terms of two years each.
+In recognition of her services, the Federation created the title of Founder for her and made her honorary president for life.

-Rivera was also interested in the women's suffrage movement.
-For seven years, she served as president of the New York Equal Suffrage League.
-Representing New York, in 1904, Rivera attended the 36th Annual Convention of the National-American Woman Suffrage Association, held in Washington, D.C., February 11–17.

-She was also interested in movements for the improvement of the condition of the working girls.
-She assisted in the establishment of the working girls' hotel on West 22nd Street, New York City, and was President of the board of directors for seven years after its foundation.

-Rivera was a Director of the Daughters of Pennsylvania, an honorary member of the Government Club, Le Lyceum, and the Minerva Club, President of the New York Theatre Club, and a member of the Society for Political Study, the Current Events Club, Post Parliament, (N. Y.), Society of New York State Women, and of the Emma Willard Association.